Elmwood Cemetery Logo

 Community Events

 Join the Detroit Bird Alliance and the Historic Elmwood Foundation for a birding walk at the cemetery.
 We will walk the grounds to identify the species we see throughout the cemetery and discuss bird migration, habitats and highlights of Elmwood's history.
-Tours begin at 8:30 a.m.
-Bring your own binoculars or Detroit Bird Alliance will have some on-hand to borrow.
-We will gather in the chapel following the walk for refreshments and discussion.
+Bring your own binoculars or Detroit Bird Alliance will have some to borrow.
+We will gather in the chapel following the walk for refreshments.

-To register, visit the Detroit Bird Alliance's Eventbrite or email This email address is being protected from spambots.
+To register for the bird walk on April 5 at 8:30 a.m., visit the Detroit Bird Alliance's Eventbrite or email This email address is being protected from spambots.
 You need JavaScript enabled to view it. for more details.

 Extended hours for grounds access beginning May 1 are through September 15, 7 a.m. – 7 p.m.